LucaNoah/gfeller-herbs-wf/README.md

 - Heroku was used to deploy the application
 - ElephantSQL was used as database
 - Stripe was used as payment service
-- Amazon Web Services S3 was used to host all media an static files
+- Amazon Web Services S3, IAM was used to host all media an static files

 ## Code Validation